 proves to be unisex and privacy-free.
 Instead of rows of urinals, there are continuous sheets of water descending stainless-steel walls, against which gentlemen, and ladies so inclined, are invited to piss, while for the less adventurous there are stalls of see-through acrylic [. . .] custom-decorated inside by high-ticket downtown graffiti artists, with dicks going into mouths a popular motif.
 (2014: 306)

 In the next of these “halls of delusion,” there is an “employee’s lap pool with champagne empties bobbing in it” and a “parade of restless noses snorting lines of circular Art Deco mirrors” (2014: 306).
 Finally, the dirt of financial excess is obscenely fetishized by “a number of theme restrooms [. . .] dimmer and less elegant , seeking to evoke classic downtown club toilets [. . .] and only one toilet bowl, distressed and toxic, which people have to queue up for” (2014: 306).
 The toilet tour ends in “the godfather of postmodern toilets” where a “six-by-six matrix of dancers perform the electric Slide” (2014: 307) to the music of a disco anthem celebrating the theme of the toilet.
-Rather than celebrated, the 1999 gathering is acted out through the compulsive repetition of behaviors showing time-displaced emotional detachment, and fetishized forms of monstrosity and victimage.
+Rather than celebrated, the 1999 gathering is acted out through the compulsive repetition of behaviors showing emotional detachment caused by time displacement, and forms of monstrosity and victimage that operate as fetiches.

 Stylistically speaking, most of chapter 28 is still typically Pynchonian, i.e. pre-climactic and emotionally detached as it builds up anticipatory tension by having readers allegorically act out their recollections of the 9/11 attacks from the compulsive, virtual reproductions on the public media.
-This passage gains weight against media obscenity when the scatological attains fetishistic status at the numinous level, with cryptic lines that flash into the readers’ shared recollections of the attacks.
-Thus, Pynchon has characters wear T-shirts of ambivalent reading: “Y2K IS NEAR, ARMAGEDDON EVE [. . .]
-I SURVIVED” (2014: 302) and digresses on how “[l]ater those who were here will remember mostly how vertical it all was.
-The stairwells, the elevators, the atria, the shadows that seem to plunge from overhead in repeated assaults on the gatherings and ungatherings beneath…” (Bleeding Edge 2014, 303).
+This passage gains ethical weight against media obscenity when merely scatological references scattered through the chapter attain fetishistic status at the numinous level. .
+Thus, Pynchon has characters wear T-shirts of ambivalent reading that flash into the readers’ shared recollections of the attacks: “Y2K IS NEAR, ARMAGEDDON EVE [. . .]
+I SURVIVED” (2014: 302).
+He also has Maxineuncannily digress on how “[l]ater those who were here will remember mostly how vertical it all was.
+The stairwells, the elevators, the atria, the shadows that seem to plunge from overhead in repeated assaults on the gatherings and ungatherings beneath…” (2014: 303).

-Since readers already know that disaster would follow celebratory excess, the description of such excess engages them in self-reflectively responding with aesthetic and empathic unsettlement.
+Since readers already know that disaster will follow celebratory excess, the description of such excess engages them in self-reflectively responding with aesthetic and empathic unsettlement.
 The fact that characters are negatively described in narrative time but that readers can anticipate their tragic fall as they celebrate, prevents readers from fully identifying with characters who are depicted as perpetrators, but also induces readers to identify with them as victims.
 This complex response to self-reflective irony and lyrical lament for the dead adjusts to LaCapra’s description of empathic unsettlement in the mourning process of working through trauma.
 As the compulsive partying of the gathering repeats the financial excess of the nineties and allegorically advance the violent excess of the 9/11 massacre, a bridge is built for a recollection of the eighties full of nostalgic—though self-reflectively ironic—emotion:

 Not everybody benefits from a misspent youth.
 Teen contemporaries of Maxine’s got lost in the club toilets of the eighties, went in, never came out, [. . .]
 The girl hours lost sitting in front of mirrors!
 The strange disconnects between dance music and lyrics [. . .] heartbreaking stories, even tragic, set to these strangely bouncy tunes …[. . .] and dance all night in the conjured world [. . .] where not everybody made it through, there was AIDS and crack and let’s not forget late fucking capitalism, so only a few really found refuge of any kind… (2014: 308)